Message

 -

-Nine members (RIKEN) and five members (UT)
+two members (Kurume) and six members (UT)

 Molecular Control Group